-Nominally, this town was just a resort known as Icicle Inn, but a little exploration found us an abandoned research station here, which had apparently not fallen apart in what (as we’ll soon learn) must have been over two decades of neglect and snow.
-Inside the lab, we found a machine with three recordings, which we discovered were made by the late, famous Professor Gast, who it seems had been interviewing Aeris’ mother, Ifalna.
+Nominally, this “town” was just a resort known as Icicle Inn, but a little exploration found us an abandoned research station here, which had apparently not fallen apart in what we’d soon learn was two decades of neglect and snow.
+Inside the lab, we found a machine with three recordings, which we discovered were made by the late, famous Professor Gast, who it seems had been interviewing Aeris’ birth mother, Ifalna.

 In the first video, Ifalna explained that the Cetra came to the North Pole in an effort to heal a wound dealt to the Planet near a place called North Cave, inflicted by a source that Ifalna doesn’t necessarily identify.
 While the Cetra were there, they were attacked by “the crisis from the sky,” presumably Jenova (possibly the cause of the planet’s injury), and were infected with a virus that turned them into monsters.
 This implies that not all monsters on the Planet are, in fact, Hojo’s experiments and Gi ghosts, which were the only explanations we had prior to this.
 Without the Cetra, the Planet was left to heal the polar wound on its own.
 Even after 2000 years, it has yet to finish.

 In the second video, Ifalna explains that the Planet tried to fight Jenova by creating “Weapon.”
 The word is almost always singularized, which is strange because there are at least three things going by the name “Weapon” in the original Japanese release, and five in the international, and the game continues to singularize the term even after you start to see them in person?
 Fortunately for the Planet, the Cetra sealed Jenova away before (the) Weapon(s) were needed, so they were put away somewhere as well.